 Hatsukokoro produces knives in Seki City that consistently punch above their category - clean fit and finish, well-executed grinds, and steel choices that reward serious use.
 The Hayabusa line is built around Ginsan (Silver #3) stainless steel, a material that has earned a strong reputation among cooks who want a knife that behaves like carbon on the stone but requires none of the reactive steel maintenance.
 Roll forged in san mai construction at 60-61 HRC, the Hayabusa delivers edge retention and sharpening ease in equal measure.

-The kiritsuke format in this line has a 1.9mm spine and 47mm blade height - thin enough to lean toward laser territory while still carrying enough mass to feel planted in hand.
+The kiritsuke format in this line has a thin spine and relatively tall blade height - thin enough to lean toward laser territory while still carrying enough mass to feel planted in hand.
 The migaki (polished) finish on the cladding and the etched Hatsukokoro logo give it a clean, professional look.
-The wenge octagonal handle with black buffalo horn ferrule is a standout combination - the dark wood grain is striking in person and the fit is tight and well-sealed.
+The wenge octagonal handle with a black buffalo horn ferrule is a standout combination - the dark wood grain is striking in person, and the fit is tight and well-sealed.
 A small convex grind aids food release better than a fully flat bevel would at this geometry.
 For cooks who want a stainless knife that performs at near-laser levels without chipping concerns, this kiritsuke is a well-considered option.

 What Customers Are Saying: The reviewer on this page delivers a thorough and favorable assessment, describing the knife as thin, well-crafted, and a strong compromise between near-laser geometry and durable everyday performance.
 The wenge handle draws specific praise for its grain and fit, and the Ginsan steel is noted as particularly easy to maintain.

-The kiritsuke format in this line has a 1.9mm spine and 47mm blade height - thin enough to lean toward laser territory while still carrying enough mass to feel planted in hand.
+The kiritsuke format in this line has a thin spine and relatively tall blade height - thin enough to lean toward laser territory while still carrying enough mass to feel planted in hand.
 The migaki (polished) finish on the cladding and the etched Hatsukokoro logo give it a clean, professional look.
-The wenge octagonal handle with black buffalo horn ferrule is a standout combination - the dark wood grain is striking in person and the fit is tight and well-sealed.
+The wenge octagonal handle with a black buffalo horn ferrule is a standout combination - the dark wood grain is striking in person, and the fit is tight and well-sealed.
 A small convex grind aids food release better than a fully flat bevel would at this geometry.
 For cooks who want a stainless knife that performs at near-laser levels without chipping concerns, this kiritsuke is a well-considered option.

 What Customers Are Saying: The reviewer on this page delivers a thorough and favorable assessment, describing the knife as thin, well-crafted, and a strong compromise between near-laser geometry and durable everyday performance.
 The wenge handle draws specific praise for its grain and fit, and the Ginsan steel is noted as particularly easy to maintain.